-“You have your fruit unto holiness, and the end everlasting life.”
+“You have your fruit to holiness, and the end, everlasting life.”
 “And the end everlasting life.”
 The end of holiness, not correct doctrine, not faith, not belief, not confession, but holiness, is everlasting life.
 The end of holiness!

 If we Christians, having been found without condemnation through faith in the blood of the cross, and having been baptized in water as a testimony that we have died to sin and the world and have risen with Christ to walk in newness of life, then continue to serve sin, we will die spiritually.
 We will not attain to the resurrection to eternal life.